 During this phase of stakeholder involvement additional groups were involved in the process.
 District EL parent LCAP groups, DAC, LCAP committee (consisting of representation from all employee groups, community and board members) were all consulted and input from these groups was synthesized and responded to by the Superintendent.
+The employee bargaining groups were given the opportunity for explicit feedback during the LCAP committee meeting, as well as through each of the stakeholder survey opportunities.
 This was also the point where COVID hit and further District LCAP meetings were cancelled as the process began to change.
 On top of these group meetings the district began a campaign to help the community gain a deeper understanding of what LCAP is and make it as available to every person in our community as possible.
 To this goal, Educational Services created an LCAP video.
-This 10 minute production included a simplified explanation of the funding, budgeting and data needs and goals of the district.
+This ten minute production included a simplified explanation of the funding, budgeting and data needs and goals of the district.
 The video slideshow was narrated, and presented in both English and full Spanish translation of all items for our stakeholders.
 Then, attached with this video presentation was a Qualtrics based survey.
 This survey presented all of the current expenditures, with dollar amounts, for each goal and gave stakeholders the ability to tell us their perceived value of the goal.
 Each goal also gave the ability to offer a free response narrative about the goal or specific items.
 At the end of the survey there was an opportunity to offer any general feedback.
 The survey also included questions about if stakeholders felt their input was taken, used and valued.
 This question was added for a litmus test to know how stakeholders were feeling about the district and the feedback they offered.
 The survey generated over 500 responses, with all stakeholder groups represented in the results.
-The spanish version also generated about 40 responses, an area where we knew we would need to continue to improve.
+The Spanish version also generated about 40 responses, an area where we knew we would need to continue to improve.
 Then the survey process was taken to our EL parents as well as our DAC and LCAP committee.
-Valuable feedback was gathered and was reported back out to stakeholders with the 5 new LCAP goals.
+Valuable feedback was gathered and was reported back out to stakeholders with the five new LCAP goals.